C-D-Lewis/node-microservices/apps/visuals/README.md

 ## API

-This service provides the following `conduit` topics and message formats:
+This service provides the following `bifrost` topics and message formats:

 ### `setAll`